 Career and Professional Development provides assistance with site investigation, the application process, and guidance regarding evaluation.
 Internships are clearly invaluable in providing students with firsthand experience in professional work environments.
-For more detailed information, see www.central.edu/career/internships.
+For more detailed information and to search for internships go to Handshake and Career Development - Home (sharepoint.com)